andywhite37/nixos/DUAL_BOOT_WINDOWS_GUIDE.md

     * Referencing example here:  https://github.com/fooblahblah/nixos
     * Use `networking.networkmanager.enable = true` rather than `wireless` (not sure why, but the `zimbatm.com` guide says to).
     * Note: In the NixOS dual boot guide, it mentions using `grub` settings for OS discovery but this was not mentioned in the `zimbatm.com` guide (presumably because we didn't create the EFI partition, so we don't need grub to get involved there?), so I'll skip it for now and see what happens.
-    * TODO: once this is settled post the file I ended up with
+    * TODO: once this is settled post the annotated file I ended up with
 1. Run `nixos-install` to build the config and install all the pkgs
+    * Note: if you have bad configs, it will stop and tell you what's wrong.
-    * At the end, you get prompted to enter the `root` password
+    * Once it finally builds and installs, you get prompted to enter the `root` password
 1. Run `reboot`
-1. Hopefully the system reboots, and you are presented iwth the OS selection screen!
+1. Hopefully the system reboots, and you are presented with an OS selection screen!
     * This means that you indeed do not need to setup the `grub` boot loader stuff for OS discovery.
 I don't know enough about any of this to say more.
     * Note that you don't need to hit `Enter` to interrupt the boot process on the `Lenovo` screen, just let it go and it should stop on the OS selection screen.
     1. To run NixOS select `NixOS`
-    2. To run Windows select `Windows Boot Loader`
+    2. To run the pre-existing Windows 10 OS select `Windows Boot Manager`
-2. In my nix config, I specified to create a user `awhite`, but I couldn't login with an empty password, so I logged in as `root` and ran:
+1. In my nix config, I specified to create a user `awhite`, but I couldn't login with an empty password, so I logged in as `root` and ran:
     1. `sudo passwd awhite` and entered a new password
     2. Now I can login as `awhite`
     3. You may need to re-configure WiFi as your new user
+1. At this point, everything seems to be working, but I'm sure there will be lots of tweaking going forward, and lots more research needed.